Nowadays (song)

-"Nowadays" is a song by American rapper and singer Lil Skies featuring fellow American singer Landon Cube.
+"Nowadays" is a song by American rapper and singer Lil Skies featuring American singer Landon Cube.
 It was released for digital download on December 17, 2017, as the second single from Skies' mixtape Life of a Dark Rose.
 The song is one of the two first Lil Skies songs (alongside "Red Roses", another collaboration with Landon Cube) to reach the US Billboard Hot 100, debuting at number 85 and peaking at number 55.

 The sequel to the track, "Nowadays, Pt.
 2" featuring Landon Cube was featured on Skies' debut studio album Shelby released on March 1, 2019.